 -

 An excellent and relatively inexpensive choice next to Berlin Hbf is the InterCity Hotel Berlin Hbf, only 200m from the station main entrance, ideal for an overnight stop.
 It's a favourite of mine and it gets great reviews.
-You can easily walk to the Reichstag and Brandenburg Gate in 10-15 minutes, and of course Berlin Hbf is a local transit hub making it easy to reach other parts of Berlin.
+You can easily stroll past the Reichstag building to the Brandenburg Gate in 17 minutes, and of course Berlin Hbf is a local transit hub making it easy to reach other parts of Berlin.

 -